What is CAATE?

 Guiding Values of CAATE

 The Commission on Accreditation of Athletic Training Education aims to achieve accreditation excellence in athletic training education and enhance clinical practice.
+Its purpose is to explicitly define the requirements to achieve and maintain CAATE accreditation of professional athletic training programs.

 Following are some of the values imbibed by the commission to keep up with its vision.